Travels (2001-02) >

 There's nothing like getting into a pickup truck and hitting the road.
 The U.S. is a

-amazingly diverse country and
+fascinating and amazingly diverse country and

 one of my main goals in life is to learn as much as I can about it.
 I

 figure the best way to do that is to see the U.S. first-hand, and as a result,

 I've taken a lot of road trips around the country.
 In fact, I

 visited all 50 states before I was 25 and have lived in 20 cities in